LostInDebugging/Dungeonmania-Refactoring/Individual_Blog_Harsh.md

 ## Week 6

 - List the tasks you completed this week here
+- Completed task 0 and discussed it with my partner

 ## Week 7

 - List the tasks you completed this week here
+- Monday: Completed task 1b

 ## Week 8